-Like every year, the National Living wage in the UK will rise in April.
-The new wage, which reflects the cost of living, comes into effect on April 1st.
-While the minimum wage always increases annually, this year’s increase is slightly different.
-You should track changes to pay, employer’s national insurance, and employment allowance.
+As is the case each year, the National Living Wage in the UK rose in April.
+The new wage, which reflects the cost of living, came into effect on April 1st, 2025.
+While the minimum wage typically increases annually, this year’s rise was slightly different.
+Employers needed to track changes to pay, employer National Insurance contributions and Employment Allowance.

 Make Work Pay